King Vidor

-His most acclaimed and successful film in the silent era is The Big Parade (1925).
+His most acclaimed and successful film in the silent era was The Big Parade (1925).
 Vidor's sound films of the 1940s and early 1950s arguably represent his richest output.
 Among his finest works are Northwest Passage (1940), Comrade X (1940), An American Romance (1944), and Duel in the Sun (1946).
 His dramatic depictions of the American western landscape endow nature with a sinister force where his characters struggle for survival and redemption.

 Vidor's earlier films tend to identify with the common people in a collective struggle, whereas his later works place individualists at the center of his narratives.

 He was considered an "actors' director": many of his players received Academy Award nominations or awards, among them Wallace Beery, Robert Donat, Barbara Stanwyck, Jennifer Jones, Anne Shirley, and Lillian Gish.

 Vidor was nominated five times by the Academy Awards for Best Director.
 In 1979, he was awarded an Honorary Academy Award for his "incomparable achievements as a cinematic creator and innovator."
 Additionally, he won eight national and international film awards during his career, including the Screen Directors Guild Lifetime Achievement Award in 1957.

 In 1962, he was head of the jury at the 12th Berlin International Film Festival.
 In 1969, he was a member of the jury at the 6th Moscow International Film Festival.

 Early life and career

 Vidor was born into a well-to-do family in Galveston, Texas, the son of Kate (née Wallis) and Charles Shelton Vidor, a lumber importer and mill owner.
-His grandfather, Károly Charles Vidor, was a refugee of the Hungarian Revolution of 1848, who settled in Galveston in the early 1850s.
-Vidor's mother, Kate Wallis, of Scotch-English descent, was a relative of the second wife of iconic frontiersman and politician Davy Crockett.
+His paternal grandfather, Károly Vidor, was a refugee of the Hungarian Revolution of 1848, who adopted the Americanized named "Charles" when he settled in Galveston in the early 1850s, and fought for the Confederacy during the American Civil War.
+Vidor's mother, Kate Wallis, of Scotch-English descent, was a relative of the second wife of noted frontiersman and politician Davy Crockett.
 The "King" in King Vidor is no sobriquet, but his given name in honor of his mother's favorite brother, King Wallis.

 At the age of six, Vidor witnessed the devastation of the Galveston Hurricane of 1900.
-Based on that formative experience, he published a historical memoir of the disaster, titled "Southern Storm", for the May 1935 issue of Esquire magazine.
+Based on that formative experience, he published a historical memoir of the disaster titled "Southern Storm" for the May 1935 issue of Esquire magazine.
 In an interview with the Directors Guild of America (DGA) in 1980 Vidor recalled the horrors of the hurricane's effects:

-In 1939, he would direct the cyclone scene for Metro-Goldwyn-Mayer's The Wizard of Oz.
+Near the end of production for Metro-Goldwyn-Mayer's The Wizard of Oz, Vidor was called in to direct the remaining scenes set in Kansas.
+His contributions include the cyclone sequence and the musical number, "Over the Rainbow."

 Vidor was introduced to Mary Baker Eddy's Christian Science by his mother at a very early age.
 Vidor would endow his films with the moral precepts of the faith, a "blend of pragmatic self-help and religious mysticism."

-Vidor attended grade school at the Peacock Military Academy.
+Vidor attended grade school at the Peacock Military Academy, located in San Antonio, Texas.